eccentricOrange/imu-gps-module/README.md

 A full week is being allocated to this because I have virtually no idea about filtering.
 I will have to learn from scratch.
 Event if I use external libraries, I want to at least know the high-level concept.

 ### Week 4
-1. Research which ROS2 protocols models are good.
+1. Research which ROS2 protocols/models are good.
 1. If pub/sub model doesn't turn out to be the best, migrate to whatever is the best (probably actionlib).